 1970s Glass Tubes Table Lamp

-Materials: Round metal (iron) chromed base.
+Materials: Round chromed metal (iron) base & tube.
 Green felt on the bottom.
-2 rows of hollow glass tubes, not rods.
+2 rows of hollow glass rods lampshade.
 20 in the outer circle, 12 in the inner circle.
-Made in white/opal and clear glass.
-Bakelite socket.
+Made in white opal and clear glass.
+Bakelite E14 socket.

 Height: 26 cm / 10.23”

 Electricity: 1 bulb E14, 1 x 40 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.
 For this setup a white/opal tube bulb was used.

 Period: 1960s, 1970s – Mid-Century Modern.

 Other versions: It is unknown if this 1970s glass tubes table lamp was made in other versions…

 A rare seen lamp, maker unknown.
 Acquired in Florence, Italy.
 Lamp companies that are active in the region, are among others: Targetti, Martinelli Luce, Banci Firenze, Fantoni Ceramic Studio, Zaccagnini, Bitossi Ceramiche, Terzani, Fratelli Mannelli…